adeck/personal-provisioning/ansible/monitor/README.md

 Aside from the above there are no assumptions in the playbook itself.

 The playbook identifies the host it's targeting as `monitor`.
-How ansible connects to this host is configured by your SSH config, and also by the `inventory.yaml` in this directory.
+How ansible connects to this host is configured by your SSH config, and also by the inventory file (`inventory.yaml`) in this directory.
-Based on this `inventory.yaml`, ansible will attempt to connect to your server using the command `ssh admin@monitor`.
+Assuming you make no changes to the inventory file, ansible will attempt to connect to your server with the command `ssh admin@monitor`.
 If that will not work for you, see the [docs on inventory files][] and [docs on SSH config][].

 ### Provisioning the ELK server